MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 ### Configure edit profile service API scopes

-This edit profile service needs to expose permissions, which a client needs to acquire for calling the API:
+The edit profile service needs to expose permissions, which a client needs to acquire for calling the API:

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/add-api-mfa-scopes.md)]